dneuge/legacy-status-proxy-vatsim/README.md

 View the text of some ATIS station.
 If you do not see line breaks try changing the *encode data file in UTF-8 instead of ISO-8859-1* option as described above, restart the proxy server and reload the data in QuteScoop (F5).

+#### ServInfo

+The status proxy needs to be configured as a network, do *not* configure anything in *Proxy settings*.

+##### as a custom network

+Open *Options/Connection Parameters*.
+In section *Custom Network Settings* select a free slot such as *Custom Network 1*.
+Choose a *Network name* (for example `VATSIM Legacy`) and enter the proxy address as *Locator path url* (default: `http://localhost:8080/`).
+Confirm the settings with *OK*.

+Use the icon with two networked computers to retrieve data through the proxy; do not click the VATSIM logo.

+##### as "VATSIM"

+Close ServInfo and navigate to the application's folder.
+Open `servinfo.ini` with a text editor.
+Find the `VATSIM Servers Locator Url` setting and change the URL to your server address (default: `http://localhost:8080/`).
+Save the file, close the editor and start ServInfo.

+Click the VATSIM logo to retrieve data through the proxy.

 ### Using the CLI (command-line)

 The CLI is useful if you want to start multiple instances, run it without a window in the background or on a server machine.